Hazyview: History and demography

 However, when Albasini departed Magashula's kraal in 1843, many of his Tsonga followers remained behind and continue to support kgoshi Magashula's struggles against invading Swazis.
 As more and more Tsonga people started to flood Pretoriuskop, Skukuza, and Numbi, the Swazi gradually withdrew their invading tactics due to casualties.
 The Swazis gave up their fight against kgoshi Magashula because they realized that they can never win the war, for the enemy was now to big to defeat, because the Tsonga people were giving kgoshi Magashula a lot of military support.
 Tsonga settlements of Manungukop, Pretoriuskop, Skukuza, Numbi, Satara and many more in the southern Kruger were forcibly removed when the colonial government created the Kruger national park between 1899 and 1902.

 Today, Hazyview is a home of the Tsonga people, who occupy the north-eastern part of this beautiful town along the banks of the Sabie River.
 To the south of Hazyview, the Swazi people call this their home.
 While to the north-western part of this town, the Mapulana people and their cultures are to be found.
 Sepulana, their language, one of the Northern Sotho language, this is what makes the Mapulana an interesting cultural group in Hazyview.

 White Africans also reside in Hazyview.
 With four cultural groupings in one town, Hazyview is a melting pot of diverse cultures in South Africa's lowveld region.

 Land claims

 The Mapulana people are currently claiming the whole north-western part of the town until the town of Sabie, from Hazyview to Sabie.
 While the Tsonga people, the custodian of South Africa's big five game, are claiming the whole north-eastern part of Hazyview, in particular all the game reserves east of Hazyview and southern Kruger, such as Skukuza, Pretoriuskop, Satara, Protea Hotel Kruger Gate etc. While the Swazi people are claiming the whole southern part of the town.

 Geographical information

 Hazyview is 12 kilometres from the Phabeni Gate and 40 kilometres from Paul Kruger Gate which leads into the world-renowned Kruger National Park nature reserve home of big 5.
 Hazyview is also a stop on the Panorama Route, a scenic road.
-Hazyview is situated 60 km from Mbombela.
-Nelspruit Town.
-KMIA, Kruger Mpumalanga International Airport is 56km from Hazyview Town.
+Hazyview is situated 60 km from Mbombela and 56 km from the Kruger Mpumalanga International Airport (KMIA).